enkidevs/nk-md/README.md

 nk-md [FILE] [OPTIONS]
 ```

-If no FILE is provided it will try to read from standard input, or
+If no FILE is provided it will try to read from standard input.
-automatically look for "README.md" if in a TTY.

 ### Examples